The Pithead Baths: Caphouse

 The Mines Medical Service began in 1943, but a more comprehensive scheme was created when the industry was nationalised.
 Each coalfield had a medical officer and colliery nurses who might look after several pits.

 The medical team at the pit played an important role in encouraging men to have small injuries treated, and also in preventative medicine.
-The X-ray scheme, begun in 1959, used a mobile unit to check on lung condition of underground workers.
+The X-ray scheme, which began in 1959, used a mobile unit to check on lung condition of underground workers.